MUZZLE: Adaptive Agentic Red-Teaming of Web Agents Against Indirect Prompt Injection Attacks: Experimental Evaluation

-\muzzle expands the scope of attack objectives in two important ways.
-First, it introduces new, user-critical adversarial objectives not explored by WASP, including credential exfiltration, unsolicited scam posting, and account deletion in Postmill, as well as realistic e-commerce attacks in the Classifieds environment.
-Across these settings, \muzzle discovers a large number of unique end-to-end attacks, reflecting its ability to adapt payloads to context rather than replaying static strategies.
-Second, \muzzle is the first framework to demonstrate cross-application IPI attacks, in which a prompt injection originating in one web application hijacks an agent into performing destructive actions in a separate, interconnected service.
-This class of attack highlights a previously unexplored risk surface that cannot be captured by single-application or single-step threat models.
+Beyond the shared setting, \muzzle expands the scope of attack objectives in two important ways.
+First, it introduces new, user-critical adversarial objectives not explored by WASP, including credential exfiltration, unsolicited scam posting, and account deletion in Postmill, as well as realistic e-commerce attacks in Classifieds.
+Second, \muzzle is the first framework to demonstrate cross-application IPI attacks, in which a prompt injection originating in one web application hijacks an agent into performing destructive actions in a separate, interconnected service; a risk surface that cannot be captured by single-application or single-step threat models.
+Overall, \muzzle significantly extends prior work by automating attack discovery, achieving end-to-end compromise, supporting long-horizon multi-step attacks, and revealing cross-application vulnerabilities that more closely reflect real-world web agent deployments.